 The schedule is published each year by New Zealand Winegrowers for its members.

 Winemakers may ask you to provide information about the commodities you supply, including:

 - quantity and type of commodity received – actual or estimated

-- if there was any contamination, and if so, the nature of the contamination and the steps taken to eliminate, minimise or manage it.
+- if there was any contamination, and if so, steps taken to eliminate, minimise, or manage it.